happyDemon/jQuery.moveSelect/README.md

 ```

-All that's left is to initialise the plugin.

-Since our submit button falls outside of ```div#permissions``` we'll define it when initialising:
+All that's left is to initialise the plugin, since our submit button falls outside of ```div#permissions``` we'll define it when initialising:

 ```javascript
 <script type="text/javascript">